 Printing in Windows

-- From the File menu, click Print.
-You see a Print window (your window may look different):
+- Open the File menu and select Print.
+You see a window like this:

-- Make sure EPSON Stylus C44 Series is selected.
+- Make sure EPSON Stylus CX7800 Series is selected.

 - Click the Properties or Preferences button.
 (If you see a Setup, Printer, or Options button, click it.
 Then click Properties or Preferences on the next screen.)

 You see the basic print settings window: